joelhooks/joelhooks-com/source/_posts/2012-11-17-using-custom-jasmine-matchers-to-make-unit-tests-more-readable.markdown

 Consider the following:

-{% gist 4097691 BloatedDateTest.js %}

 In our app, we recieve a "split date" object from our service.
 It returns a value in the `{year: 2012, month: 11, day: 17}` format.
 We have some functionality that will convert the format back and for to a JavaScript `Date`.

 This seems straight forward enough, but as it turns out we need to go the other direction as well:

-{% gist 4097691 AnotherBloatedDateTest.js %}

 This is bothersome.
 We have two stacks of `expect` calls that are very similar, but different enough to require a bit more than a helper method.
 We definitely want to verify all of the properties of the results, but do we really need to do this individually?
 The short answer is 'no.'

 ## Enter the Custom Matcher

-{% gist 4097691 CustomMatchers.js %}

 A custom matcher is nestled in a `beforeEach` function.
 This will cause Jasmine to load the matcher prior to EVERY `describe` and `it` in your test suite.